What are best practice road safety programs?

 This is not to suggest all the answers are known.
 It is equally imperative to continuously ask and investigate what can be done (and what would a community be prepared to do) to address unacceptable, unsafe behaviours by a small number of road users whose unsafe behaviours impact the majority of responsible road users.
 This includes, for example, people engaging in impaired driving (alcohol, drugs and fatigue), speeding, distracted driving and disobeying other road rules.
 At the same time, communities seek to reduce the risks that face young, novice drivers in their first year of driving, as well as effective measures to better understand and counter driver distraction.

-The introduction of a Safe System Approach provides a powerful platform for development, adoption and implementation of a road safety strategy.
-Principles of this approach are as follows:
+The introduction of a Safe System approach provides a powerful platform for development, adoption and implementation of a road safety strategy.

 - Humans make errors.